neetusco/neetusco.github.io/README.md

 4. Few missing values found for station name columns however, ride_id, rideable_type, started_at, ended_at, and member_casual columns have no missing values so no rows deleted
 5. No duplicates found as all the ride_id values are unique
 6. Added 3 new columns - ride_length, ride_day, month and ride_start_time
-7. Created new table by deleted trips with ride_duration having 0 or negative values and only keeping the required columns
+7. Created new table by deleting trips with ride_duration having 0 or negative values and only keeping the required columns
 8. Total 88,950 rows deleted
 9. Total rows or total trips- 5,630,927